DavidSouther/software_craftsmanship/00_introduction/README.md

 ideas which can be the large building blocks of a program's design.
 This includes discussions on modeling data, saving data, and some ideas on how to make good program design decisions.
-This section also includes a chapter on debugging - finding out what went wrong with a program (things will go wrong).
+This section also includes a chapter on unit testing - writing small, automated programs that check if your larger program works correctly.

 ### Building Large Programs (10-13)

-The last section deals with managing large pieces of software.
+This section opens with a chapter on debugging - finding out what went wrong with a program (things will go wrong).
+The rest of the section deals with managing large pieces of software.
 The section will go through building a basic "paint" application, where users can draw lines and colors on a canvas, and save the painting to look at later.
-This section also includes a chapter on how to work with other people on the same project.
+This section concludes with a chapter on how to work with other people on the same project.

 ### Appendices: Tools for the Toolmakers